carlmw/articles/testing_javascript_part1.md

       clock.restore();
     });

-In this test we're telling sinon to replace the browsers timers and then incrementally advancing the timer to interesting points in our animation and asserting that the cube is where we expect it to be.
+In this test we're telling Sinon to replace the browsers timers and then incrementally advancing the timer to interesting points in our animation and asserting that the cube is where we expect it to be.

 And now lets make the test pass: